 St. Joseph College Seminary’s construction plan has two building phases.
-Phase One includes twenty seminarian residences, a small refectory, administration offices, a research room, faculty rooms, and a small, temporary chapel.
+Phase One includes the purchase of 86 acres of land just 1.5 miles from Belmont Abbey College and construction of a seminary building which includes 40 seminarian rooms, a refectory and a kitchen, a conference room, classrooms, administrative offices, a research room, exercise room, faculty rooms, guest rooms, a cloister walk, and a temporary chapel.

 Aerial Perspective, Phase One